Reim6118/VROD/README.md

 ## ROS Environment

-Laser scanned data is passed to slam_gmapping node and then visualized with rviz package.
-The visualized slam data is then serve as a video streaming
+Laser scan data is transmitted to the slam_gmapping node for processing, and the resulting SLAM data is visualized using the rviz package.
+Subsequently, the visualized SLAM data, along with the video feed from the RealSense camera, is streamed from a server established on the Linux system of the AGV.